GizzYii/CloneInstagram/README.md

+*Instagram HomePage Clone
 Instagram Homepage Clone
 This project was created as part of an assignment provided by Kodluyoruz.
 I followed the instructions and used the resources mentioned in the assignment description.
 The main goal was to recreate the homepage of Instagram using only HTML, CSS, and Bootstrap.
+**Note:**
+> This project was inspired by the core design and structure of popular platforms such as Instagram.
+> While the overall layout and functionality are similar to the originals, this is not an exact clone.
+> Certain sections were intentionally modified, simplified, or customized to support my learning process.
+> These changes include minor layout differences, style adjustments, and creative touches.
+> The project was built purely for educational purposes and has no commercial intent.

 Technologies Used
 <div style="display: flex; gap: 10px;">